HdVsha/mipt_flask_project/README.md

 # mipt_flask_project
-This the solution to some simple task at mipt
+This is the solution to some simple task at mipt